TikTok sues Trump over his pending order to ban its app

 In its complaint, TikTok said that while the full scope of the Aug.
 6 ban order remains unclear until the Commerce Department fleshes it out, the order still poses “an existential threat to TikTok’s U.S. business.”
 It said it would move to block action by the Commerce Department once it issues rules.

-The Commerce Department and White House did not immediately reply to requests for comment.
+The Commerce Department did not reply to a request for comment.
+The White House referred questions to the Justice Department, which declined to comment.

-Over the past year, TikTok has tried to put distance between its app, which it says has 100 million U.S. users, and its Chinese owners.
+Over past year, TikTok has tried to put distance between its app, which it says has 100 million U.S. users, and its Chinese owners.
 It installed a former top Disney executive as its American CEO and named two other Americans chief security officer and general counsel.
-TikTok has also said it is willing to sell its U.S. operations and has held talks with Microsoft to buy parts of its English-language app.
+TikTok has also said it is willing to sell its U.S. operations and has held talks with Microsoft.
 Other companies and investors have reportedly expressed interest as well.

 Both Republican and Democratic lawmakers have shared concerns about TikTok that ranged from its vulnerability to censorship and misinformation campaigns to the safety of user data and children’s privacy.
 But the administration has provided no specific evidence that TikTok has made U.S. users’ data available to the Chinese government.
 The Trump administration has ratcheted up tensions with China over trade and tech security issues; the president has also blamed China for the global coronavirus pandemic.
 His administration has sought to hobble Chinese telecom equipment maker Huawei and the Chinese messaging app WeChat.